Full-Length Tube Coating

 - Retube – In severe cases, where the pitting cannot be effectively be controlled, or an unacceptable amount of tubes have been lost, the tubes must be replaced.
 In this case care must be taken to choose a more appropriate tube material or take steps to insure that the conditions which caused the original pitting do not reoccur.

 New Tube Repair and Protection Method

 In addressing the specific issues associated with pitting of power plant condenser and heat exchanger tubing, a new approach to tube coating has been devised.
 The root of this approach is a change of emphasis from that of conventional coating.
 This approach has gained patent protection.
 (US 7,270,847 B2; 7,717,056 B2).

-The object of this method is to fill pits and other defects in the tube wall while leaving a very thin protective layer on the rest of the tube interior.
+Using our patented Squeegee Pig design, the object of this method is to fill pits and other defects in the tube wall while leaving a very thin protective layer on the rest of the tube interior.
 In essence, this method serves to “spackle” the tube wall.
 For holes, the coating will exude through the tube wall to the tube exterior.
 This forms an epoxy “rivet” which permanently seals the hole.
 For tubes with highly irregular erosion and corrosion patterns, the coating serves as a fairing compound and will smooth out the surfaces.